lauziere/EHGM/README.md

 ## Installation

-The code requires Python 3.6 or higher. *ExactHGM* can be installed through 'pip':
+The code requires Python 3.6 or higher. *exacthgm* can be installed through 'pip':

   'pip install exacthgm'